 6 - Mastering 5 - Effective 4 - Competent 3 - Developing 2 - Emerging 1 - Minimal N/A Conclusions are accurate, appropriate, and clearly linked to problem and data presented.
 Conclusions are reasonable but may not take into account all critical factors.
-Conclusions are inaccurate and/or unreasonable, do not reflect the research and data presented, or are merely a simplistic summary not tied to the original problem. rate based on s work Conclusions and recommendations are balanced and qualified to account for uncertainties in the data or unpredictability of the system, and student's own biases.
-In a limited way, stud uncertainties or othe conclusions or evider er limitations of the eflect the research and ws were established Unable to ra Comments:
+Conclusions are inaccurate and/or unreasonable, do not reflect the research and data presented, or are merely a simplistic summary not tied to the original problem. rate based on s work balanced and qualified uncertainties in the da In a limited way, students consider uncertainties or other limitations of the ties in the data or unpredictability tem, and student's own biases.
+In a limited way, students consider uncertainties or other limitations of the conclusions or evidence.
+Conclusions and recommendations are biased and do not reflect the research and data, suggesting views were established before or in spite of the evidence. uncertainties or other limitations of the eflect the research and ws were established Unable to ra Comments: